 Purpose of the Model Course

-The purpose of model course C0103-5 is to assist VTS training organisations and VTS providers, and their teaching staff to establish and conduct revalidation training to ensure VTS personnel are competent for their VTS duties.
-Revalidation training is the periodic, structured training designed to refresh, maintain, and enhance skills, knowledge and competencies of VTS personnel, ensuring the ongoing validity of their VTS qualifications.
+The purpose of model course C0103-5 is to assist VTS training organisations and VTS providers, and their teaching staff to establish and conduct revalidation training to ensure VTS personnel maintain the competence required to perform their duties effectively, and remain aligned with the current operational, technological, and regulatory requirements.

-This includes providing a consistent approach to ensure level of performance and skills in all areas of operation, including knowledge which may be infrequently used.
-Revalidation training covers generic and area specific elements of competency.
+Revalidation training is not a repeat of initial training but a focused, performance-based refresher that keeps VTS qualifications current and valid by:

+Refreshing and reinforcing critical skills and knowledge including those used infrequently.

+Introducing updates in regulations, systems, and VTS best practices.

+Assesses ongoing competence through theory and practical simulation based activities

+Preparing for future readiness through exposure to emerging trends, tools and technologies

 The VTS provider should have processes and procedures in place to ensure VTS personnel complete revalidation training, determining both the frequency and the method by which the training will be conducted.
 Competent authorities are to ensure that revalidation training is carried out at intervals of between three to five years.

 Revalidation training may be delivered either by an accredited VTS Training Organization, or a VTS provider approved to provide revalidation training for their own personnel.
 It is acknowledged that, depending on how the training program is structured, both an accredited VTS Training Organization and the VTS provider may be involved in developing and delivering training activities.

 It is not the intention of the model course to present instructors with a rigid ‘teaching package’.
-Rather, this model course provides a standard framework to assist in the preparation of revalidation training programs based on the IALA VTS model courses.
+Rather, this model course provides a standard framework based on the IALA VTS model courses to support the development of revalidation training that are modular and adaptable.
+The training should consider individual training needs and the specific roles of VTS personnel (e.g. Operator, Supervisor, Instructor).

 Course Objective

 To successfully complete this course the student will demonstrate the ongoing knowledge, practical competence, skills, and attitude to continue to undertake the duties associated with the provision of VTS.
 This includes: